dfintel25/Emissions_Analysis_Capstone/README.md

 ![Top 15 Feature Importances (Random Forest)](image26.png)

 # Report Conclusion
-*Our project confirmed our thesis in identifying and measuring the comparative emissions of livestock production and vehicle usage.
+Our project confirmed our thesis in identifying and measuring the comparative emissions of livestock production and vehicle usage.
 Our results show that Cattle Meat production for one year is **2.86x more CO2 polluting** than if all vehicles sold in North America drove 10,000 miles within that same year.

 Additionally, *Enteric Fermentation* from Cattle (digestive methane byproduct) is the strongest contributor from livestock production and *Engine Size* (along with cylinder-count) is the strongest contributor to vehicle use emissions.
-This provides insights into individual and collective choices where adjusting ones usage and consumption of the related topics could have a significant impact on our climate*.
+This provides insights into individual and collective choices where adjusting ones usage and consumption of the related topics could have a significant impact on our climate.

 # Preliminary Setup Steps